ThinkingViT: Matryoshka Thinking Vision Transformer for Elastic Inference: Acknowledgements

-\begin{ack} This research received funding from the Federal Ministry for Digital and Transport under the CAPTN-Förde 5G project (grant no.~45FGU139H), the German Ministry of Transport and Digital Infrastructure through the CAPTN Förde Areal II project (grant no.~45DTWV08D), and the Federal Ministry for Economic Affairs and Climate Action under the Marispace-X project (grant no.~68GX21002E).
-It was supported in part by high-performance computing resources provided by the Kiel University Computing Centre and the Hydra computing cluster, funded by the German Research Foundation (grant no.~442268015) and the Petersen Foundation (grant no.~602157). \end{ack}
+This research received funding from the Federal Ministry for Digital and Transport under the CAPTN-Förde 5G project (grant no.~45FGU139H), the German Ministry of Transport and Digital Infrastructure through the CAPTN Förde Areal II project (grant no.~45DTWV08D), Federal Ministry for Economic Affairs and Energy under the CAPTN X-FERRY project (grant no.~FK: 03SX612A), and the Federal Ministry for Economic Affairs and Climate Action under the Marispace-X project (grant no.~68GX21002E).
+It was supported in part by high-performance computing resources provided by the Kiel University Computing Centre and the Hydra computing cluster, funded by the German Research Foundation (grant no.~442268015) and the Petersen Foundation (grant no.~602157).